JADES: A Prominent Galaxy Overdensity Candidate within the First 500 Myr

-Overdensities are regarded as progenitors of galaxy clusters in the local Universe.
+Galaxy overdensities are regarded as progenitors of galaxy clusters.
 They are often referred to as protoclusters when considered dense enough to eventually collapse into a galaxy cluster, although this designation is mainly practical in simulation contexts \citep{overzier_realm_2016}.
-At high redshifts, galaxy overdensities are not gravitationally bound, as their central halos have not grown massive enough \citep{wechsler_connection_2018}.
+At high redshifts, galaxy overdensities are not entirely gravitationally bound, as their central halos have not grown massive enough to dominate the gravitational potential \citep{wechsler_connection_2018}.
 Their structures therefore trace peaks of the primordial density field \citep{Bardeen1986ApJ}.

 Overdensities are the primary sites of star formation in the early Universe.
-Cosmic structure formation is biased such that massive dark matter halos preferentially form in clustered environments \citep{Chiang2017ApJ, wechsler_connection_2018}.
-Consequently, overdensities usually host the most massive galaxies and dominate early stellar mass assembly \citep{Thomas2023}.
-Their contribution to the cosmic star formation rate rises from negligible at low redshift to $\sim50$\% at $z\gtrsim5$ \citep{Chiang2017ApJ, Lim2024MNRAS, Sun2024ApJ}.
+Owing to halo bias \citep{Mo1996}, massive dark matter halos preferentially reside in clustered environments \citep{Chiang2017ApJ, wechsler_connection_2018}.
+Consequently, overdensities tend to host the most massive galaxies and dominate early stellar mass assembly \citep{Thomas2023}.
+They contribute $\sim50$\% of the cosmic star formation rate at $z \gtrsim 5$ \citep{Chiang2017ApJ, Lim2024MNRAS, Sun2024ApJ}.